pobedit-instruments/tab-gear/README.md

 ### Contributors

-1. Bump a version of the package
+1. Bump a version of the package:
 	* manifest.json
 	* package.json

-2. Add the release notes
+2. Add the release notes:
 	* CHANGELOG.md